Claimed by the Faceless Alpha

 Chapter 1

 “Hello!
 I know Someone’s out there!”
 I called out, but nobody came.
-Nobody ever came except for the monster that kept me in here.

-I didn’t know what day it was, what time it was, all I knew was this…darkness.
-The Darkness had driven me to the point of near hysteria.
-My stomach caved in from the hunger, and with nothing to cover my body except for an old dirty shawl I’d found the cold was unforgiving in this cramped place.
+My stomach caved in from the hunger, and with nothing to cover my body except for an old dirty shawl I’d found i was at the mercy of the unforgiving cold in this cramped place.

 Everything that happened after that was just a blur, and when I regained consciousness the next time, I found myself stripped of everything I had on me that night.